built in closet units

 once the built ins were complete I had to decorate the room.
 Naturally, this involved a chalk paint® decorative paint by annie sloan project!
 I had a small dresser from an old house that I love, however the finish wasn't right for this room.
 Here are the step by step instructions of how I re-did my dresser!

 refinishing the dresser and mirror

-step 1: coat with chalk paint by annie sloan. dresser and inside of mirror... using an annie sloan paint brush... we used graphite chalk paint by annie sloan. for full coverage I suggest two coats.
+step 1: coat with paint in graphite. dresser and inside of mirror... . for full coverage I suggest two coats.
 The dry time in between coats is about 4 hours.

 step 2: applying gold leaf accents. check out our previous post on how to apply gold leaf - it's so easy I swear! there are so many gold leaf accents in this room....the chest, the sconces, the mirror, the light fixture...the list could go on and on - I LOVE gold leaf!!

-step 2: apply annie's new black wax.
+step 2: apply wax to seal.
 I use a brush to apply annie's waxes. they're so soft, I find this to be the easiest way.
 Once I apply the wax to a section I immediately wipe back the excess with a soft cloth.
 Applying wax is similar to applying lotion to your skin.
 You want to rub it in evenly, leaving a thin, even coat everywhere.

 putting it all together